HyperionGray/sansio-jsonrpc/README.md

 First, we instantiate the client.
 We call the `request` method to create a new JSON-RPC request and convert it into a `bytes` representation that is suitable for sending to the server.
-The method also takes a callback that will be invoked when the response to this request is received.
-The code for the callback is listed below, but first let's see how to send this request to the server.
+The method also returns a `request_id`, which is a hashable value that can be used to correlate any future response back to the request that initiated it.

 ```python
 connection.send(bytes_to_send)